betaseg/protocol-notebooks/README.md

 This repository contains the code that accompanies the protocol paper

-*Organelle-specific segmentation, spatial analysis and visualization of volume electron microscopy datasets*
+*Müller, Andreas, et al. Organelle-specific segmentation, spatial analysis and visualization of volume electron microscopy datasets*

 The following subfolders contain code that augment described protocol steps: